Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 Princess Andromeda finds herself chained and abandoned to the rocks because of her parents’ recklessness.
 Her mother, Queen Cassiopeia, boasted that Andromeda was more beautiful than the immortal Nereids which offended them and Poseidon, god of the sea.
 Poseidon flooded the kingdom and sent the sea monster Cetus in revenge.
 Then King Cepheus was informed by an oracle that if he sacrificed his daughter, Princess Andromeda, to the sea monster that Poseidon would be pleased and would withdraw his wrath from the land.
 Hence, Andromeda is a victim of circumstance and is paying for her mother’s crime of hubris.
 Her sacrificial suffering is captured in Perseus Rescuing Andromeda.

-The timeless beauty of Perseus Rescuing Andromeda comes from the controlled use of a muted colour scheme enhanced by bold flashes of colour.
+The timeless beauty of Perseus Rescuing Andromeda comes from the controlled use of a muted color scheme enhanced by bold flashes of color.
 Shades of brown, grey, and white dominate the foreground in the guise of rocks, Andromeda’s complexion, the monster’s skin, and Pegasus’s hide.
 Then gorgeous shades of blue dominate the sky and sea with bright yellows found in the cape of Perseus and in the setting sun.
-The colours harmonize and create patterns of balance and contrast.
-The subtle shading on Andromeda’s thighs and stomach are exquisite, while the harsh shadows on the monster’s body are vivid and striking.
+The colors harmonize and create patterns of balance and contrast.
+The subtle shading on Andromeda’s thighs and stomach is exquisite, while the harsh shadows on the monster’s body are vivid and striking.
 More recognition should be given to Cavaliere d’Arpino’s Perseus Rescuing Andromeda.
 It has an understated charm equal to more famous paintings without the due credit.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!